joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

 * drop in another API that delivers images
 * allow the user to select what APIs to search

-We've only touched the surface of generators, but even at this level, hopefully you can see how useful they can be when coupled with the redux-saga library, redux, and React.
+We've only touched the surface of generators, but even at this level, hopefully you can see how useful they can be when coupled with the redux-saga library, Redux, and React.

 ![](https://s3.amazonaws.com/f.cl.ly/items/2s2q3B3x0Q04131p3V0C/jhooks_2016-Mar-20.jpg?v=db21427c)